 Esperanza Spalding wins a Grammy and people learn her name.

 Not even Esperanza Spalding saw her 2011 Best New Artist Grammy coming—and neither did the majority of music fans, most of whom had never heard of her.
 "I certainly did not expect to even be considered for that type of nomination, me being a little old jazz musician," Spalding told Entertainment Weekly.

 She beat out heavy hitters like Drake, Justin Bieber, Mumford & Sons, and Florence + The Machine for the title.
-And suddenly, she too became a hot Google search.
+And suddenly, Spalding, too, became a hot Google search.

 Milli Vanilli's Grammy gets taken away.

-In a first for the Grammys, the Recording Academy rescinded Milli Vanilli's 1990 Best New Artist Award after it was revealed that the duo did not sing any of the vocals on their album All or Nothing, including their hit, "Girl You Know It's True."
+In a first for the Grammys, the National Academy of Recording Arts and Sciences rescinded Milli Vanilli's 1990 Best New Artist Award after it was revealed that the duo did not sing any of the vocals on their album All or Nothing, including their hit, "Girl You Know It's True."
 That's not the kind of history any artist wants to make.

 Ol' Dirty Bastard interrupts Shawn Colvin.

 When Wu-Tang Clan lost Best Rap Album to Puff Daddy at the 1998 Grammys, Ol' Dirty Bastard was so fed up that he stormed the stage, but not even during Puffy's acceptance speech.